Review of Student Feedback

 - Lack of oversight and of clarity around roles and responsibilities

-This project will conduct a review of student surveys at UCC, including the Student Experience Survey, the Irish Survey of Student Engagement, individual Module Surveys and surveys related to quality reviews of academic and support departments.
-This review will consider the policy context; governance; survey tools; data storage and dissemination; closing the loop; and associated resources.
-It will identify international best practice and will develop a set of recommendations aimed at enhancing the governance of student surveys at UCC to support long-term change in this area to ensure a coordinated approach to surveying student opinion.
-It will inform the development of an institutional policy on student surveys aimed at minimising duplication of effort and survey fatigue and enhancing the effectiveness of student involvement and engagement.
+This project conducted a review of student surveys at UCC, including the Student Experience Survey, the Irish Survey of Student Engagement, individual Module Surveys and surveys related to quality reviews of academic and support departments.
+This review considered the policy context; governance; survey tools; data storage and dissemination; closing the loop; and associated resources.
+It identified international best practice and developed a set of recommendations aimed at enhancing the governance of student surveys at UCC to support long-term change in this area to ensure a coordinated approach to surveying student opinion.
+It informed the development of an institutional policy on student surveys aimed at minimising duplication of effort and survey fatigue and enhancing the effectiveness of student involvement and engagement.

 This review included: a mapping of existing student surveys at UCC; national and international benchmarking exercises; a review of relevant literature; and internal and external consultations.
 The review and the recommendations arising from it are central to UCC’s commitment to improve the teaching and learning experience for all students by enhancing student assessment, feedback and survey processes.
 It is also aligned with the recommendation by the National Strategy for Higher Education to 2030 that every higher education institution should put in place a comprehensive anonymous student feedback system to inform institutional and programme/course development, as well as national policy.

-In order to address the current lack of a university strategy with respect to management of student surveys this review recommends that UCC creates and maintains a number of specially constituted groups with responsibility for student surveying activity.
-These are:
+To address the lack of a university strategy with respect to management of student surveys this review recommended that UCC create and maintain a number of specially constituted groups with responsibility for student surveying activity.
+These were:

 - A University Student Surveys Board, responsible for the development and implementation of UCC’s student survey strategy across all organisational levels.